Mhmd1493/Mitsubishi-Electric-Internship-Project/README.md

 *****************************************************************************
 CREDITS: This project would have never be the way it is without the help of:
+Eng.
 Ahmed Abd ElHamid
+Eng.
 Mohamed Yehya
-Mohamed Hassan
+Dr. Mohamed Hassan
 *****************************************************************************